The following video explains principles appropriate for most business documents. The narrator advocates:

 - Edit.
 Make it flow from start to finish.

-Midway (4:55) through the following video, TED Talks curator Chris Anderson explains how to prepare a powerful talk.
+In the following video, starting at 4:55, TED Talks curator Chris Anderson explains how to prepare a powerful talk.
 He says:

 - Focus on one major idea.
 Give context, share examples, and make it vivid.